NoryBaichorov/NoryBaichorov/README.md

-Hi 👋 My name is Nory Baichorov
+Hi 👋 My name is Norii Baichorov
 ===============================

 Ruby on Rails Developer